-Budgeted cost: £73,000
+Budgeted cost: £66,686

 Activity Evidence that supports this approach Challenge number(s) addressed Teaching assistants will be employed to provide targeted intervention and 1:1 support.
 Small group working within class and with Teaching assistants ensure quality teaching and feedback can be given Through evidence from the EEF, it is proved that a wide range of group teaching and collaborative learning styles helps pupils make expected and accelerated progress Collaborative Learning - EEF Individual Instruction - EEF Small Group Work - EEF Feedback - EEF Teaching Assistant Intervention - EEF 1,2,3,4 To provide staffing for targeted Phonics intervention to support attainment in Year 1, catch up in Year 2 and further targeted phonics support within KS2.
 Phonics approaches have a strong evidence base including a positive impact on pupils, particularly from disadvantaged backgrounds.
 Targeted phonics interventions have been shown to be effective.
 Phonics - EEF 1 To provide staffing for Speech and Language intervention within EYFS to support identified children new to school with clear gaps in development.
 Oral language interventions can have a positive impact on pupils' language skills.
 Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment.
-Oral language Interventions - EEF 2 To employ a reading champion to provide support for Pupil Premium children and the lowest 20% of readers to improve ability and attainment learn a range of techniques which enable them to comprehend the meaning of what they read.
+Oral language Interventions - EEF 2 To employ a reading champion to provide support for Pupil Premium children and the lowest 20% of readers to improve ability and attainment Reading comprehension strategies focus on the learners' understanding of written text.
+Pupils learn a range of techniques which enable them to comprehend the meaning of what they read.
+Reading Comprehension strategies - EEF Phonics - EEF 1,2